-When it comes to financial risks, it is always vital to be honest with yourself.
-What are the biggest risks you face?
+When it comes to financial risks to your money, it is always vital, to be honest with yourself.
+What are the biggest risks to your money you face?

 Okay, let’s start with the big one: your own desire to consume as much as possible.
 Most people are caught in a kind of trap of consumption and work.
 They spend the majority of their time at the office, only to plow their money into items that they don’t really need.